kuzzleio/kuzzle/doc/2/applications/essentials/key-concepts/index.md

 ### Response

-## Interact with Kuzzle API from your application
+## Use the Embedded SDK to interact with Kuzzle API